donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 ## Parser[MkdirCommand]

-Let's use `MkdirCommand` to collect the information we want from `sbt mkdir`'s command line arguments.
+`MkdirCommand` is the data structure used to collect the information we want from `sbt mkdir`'s command line arguments.

 ```scala
 case class MkdirCommand(verbose: Boolean = false,